uber-go/guide/src/error-once.md

 Regardless of how the caller handles the error, it should typically handle each error only once.
-The caller should not, for example, log the error and then return it, because *its* callers will likely take a similar action as well.
+The caller should not, for example, log the error and then return it, because *its* callers may handle the error as well.

 For example, consider the following cases: